eclipse-iofog/iofog.org/content/docs/1.3.0/tutorial/create-our-first-microservice-javascript.md

 <aside class="notifications danger">
   <h3><img src="/images/icos/ico-danger.svg" alt=""> Use this as our entry point</h3>
   <p>The callback we provide should be treated for mostly as a pseudo entry point of our microservice.
-WE have to make sure we don't call any SDK APIs before this function has been called!</p>
+We have to make sure we don't call any SDK APIs before this function has been called!</p>
 </aside>

 We now have to register a callback for ioFog once the ioFog SDK has finished initializing.
 It accepts a number of arguments, but we'll most likely want to pass these defaults.
 Here we register `main()` function as the init callback.